mloibner/Pack-My-Bags/README.md

 <br>
 <img src="Assets/images-for-read-me/enteritems.png">

 You're done!
-Click "Pack My Bags" to render your list of items to pack.
+Click "Pack My Bags" to render your list of items to pack and then "click to shop" to take you to Amazon to purchase missing items from your list.
 <br>
 <img src="Assets/images-for-read-me/modal.png">